tracktownsoftware/tracktownsoftware.github.io/_posts/2020-12-17-HelloGithubPages.markdown

 # Moving my website to GitHub Pages
 Before [GitHub Pages](https://pages.github.com/) I used to host my website on [DiscountASP.NET](https://www.discountasp.net/).
 I began going down the path of implementing my own blog in ASP.NET but then decided why go to the trouble when I can just host it on GitHub.

-There's a lot of information available online for making your own GitHub Pages blog with Jekyll, so I won't document the steps here.
+There's a lot of information online for making your own GitHub Pages blog with Jekyll, so I won't document the steps here.
 Below are some useful links to step you through the entire process.

 The one issue I ran into: The Jekyll static site generator required installing Ruby onto my Windows 10 Pro v1909 computer.
 RubyInstaller ver 2.7 didn't seem to install correctly, so I uninstalled it and found success with RubyInstaller ver 2.6.